 KCDC administers three types of Housing Choice Vouchers:

 - Tenant-based Housing Choice Vouchers pay a portion of the rent for participants in affordable privately-owned rental housing

 - Mainstream Housing Choice Vouchers enable a participant with disabilities, or a family which includes a person with disabilities, to lease affordable housing of their choice in the private market.
-Assistance is provided to help with the difficulties in locating suitable and accessible housing.

 - Homeownership Housing Choice Vouchers pay a portion of the monthly mortgage for participants that meet the program eligibility guidelines.